 Friends will be received on Friday from 2 to 4 and 6 to 8 p.m. in the James C. Stump Funeral Home Inc., 580 Circle Drive, Rostraver Township (724-929-7934) www.jamesstumpfuneralhome.com where a Funeral Service will be held on Saturday at 1:30 p.m. with Pastor Alan Petke, of the Gospel Alliance Church, officiating.
 Interment will follow in Fells Cemetery.

 In lieu of flowers, the family suggests donations, in memory of Mary Pearle Boyd, be sent to: Option Resource Center (formerly the Ark Pregnancy Center), 308 Chess Street, Monongahela, PA 15063 or The Faith in Action Program, 69 East Beau Street, Washington, PA 15301.

-To send flowers to MARY PEARLE (ELLENBERGER) BOYD's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MARY PEARLE (ELLENBERGER) BOYD, please visit our floral store.